|Degree Level||High school diploma or equivalent|

-In May 2015, BLS reported the middle 50% of railroad conductors and yardmasters earned between $45,630 and $66,630 annually.
-The median annual wage was $55,930.
+In May 2018, BLS reported the middle 50% of railroad conductors and yardmasters earned between $53,490 and $78,640 annually.
+The median annual wage was $62,930.
 Conductors may be paid by the hour or by the number of miles traveled.
 Factors such as seniority and job location may affect pay rates.
-In 2015, states with the highest wages for this occupation were New Mexico, Mississippi, Kentucky, New York and Minnesota.
-Nebraska had the highest concentration of jobs, while New York had the highest levels of employment.
+In 2018, states with the highest wages for this occupation were Maryland, California, Massachusetts, Wyoming and New Jersey.
+Wyoming had the highest concentration of jobs, while New York had the highest levels of employment.

 Freight conductors help to ensure that a train is mechanically sound.
 The position requires on the job training.